zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### xAxis `String`

-The name of the X axis to use.** Available for bubble, scatter and scatterLine series. **
+The name of the X axis to use.For polar series the xAxis range is expressed in degrees.

 #### Example
     <kendo:chart-seriesItem xAxis="xAxis">